Michael Dokes vs. Mike Weaver: Michael Dokes

 Dokes went on to lose the WBA world Heavyweight title in his very next contest to Gerrie Coetzee and only fought for a world Heavyweight title again once in his career, losing to Riddick Bowe by a first-round knockout on February 6, 1993, at the Madison Square Garden in New York.
 Having also previously lost to Evander Holyfield and to "Razor Ruddock", (in an undercard headlined by a world title fight between Edwin Rosario and Juan Nazario that also included a Weaver bout against James Smith) " He retired with a record of 53 wins, 6 losses and 2 draws (ties) in 61 fights, with 34 wins and 5 losses by knockout.

 The Holyfield vs. Dokes contest is considered a classic war by experts and publications such as Ring Magazine.

 Dokes faced a myriad of problems after he lost the Heavyweight title; in 1986, he was arrested in Las Vegas, accused of cocaine trafficking.
 He was given two years of probation.
-In the late 80s, Dokes began dating a woman who later accused him of domestic violence and of sexual assault.
-During that case's trial, she alleged that when Dokes was sober, he was a good person but that when on drugs and alcohol, he turned violent and that she was punched and sexually assaulted by Dokes after she arrived home at 5AM one early morning following a musical concert she had attended to.
+In the late 1980s, Dokes began dating a woman who later accused him of domestic violence and of sexual assault.
+During that case's trial, she alleged that when Dokes was sober, he was a good person but that when on drugs and alcohol, he turned violent and that she was punched and sexually assaulted by Dokes after she arrived home at 5 am one early morning following a musical concert she had attended.

 Also, in 1993, police in Florida accused Dokes of running down a vendor after drinking and using drugs.
 Dokes battled alcoholism and drug addiction.

-Dokes died of liver cancer on Saturday, August 11, 2012 at a hospice in his hometown of Akron.
+Dokes died of liver cancer on Saturday, August 11, 2012, at a hospice in his hometown of Akron.